The ORTF-3D recording method

 Fig. 4: A prototype of the ORTF-3D system at the ICSA conference in 2015.
 Eight supercardioids, horizontal distance 20 cm, vertical distance 0, angle 90º.

 Imaging in the vertical dimension is produced by angling the microphones into 90-degree X/Y pairs of supercardioids.
 Such a two-channel coincident arrangement is possible due to the high directivity of the supercardioids, and the imaging quality and diffuse-field decorrelation are both good.
+An even better decorrelation could be created by spacing the microphone pair.
+However, as found be Hyun-Kook Lee (Uni Huddersfield) the decorrelation in the diffuse field is less relevant/audible in the vertical domain.

 Fig. 5: Orientation of the capsules: one vertical X/Y microphone pair for each vertical pair of loudspeakers